BradleyParkerDev/postgresql-crud-app/README.md

 ## Overview

-This server is built with TypeScript and Express, providing a robust and scalable structure for building RESTful APIs.
-It includes essential middleware for parsing cookies, handling CORS, logging HTTP requests, and managing errors.
-The server also supports environment variable configuration using `dotenv`.
+This app is designed to be scalable and flexible, offering full CRUD capabilities for user data.
+It includes middleware for handling cookies, CORS, logging, and error management──providing a solid foundation for building RESTful APIs with session-based authentication.
+The PostgreSQL database is integrated with Drizzle ORM, enabling seamless database migrations and schema management.

 ## Features

-- TypeScript for type safety and better development experience
+- TypeScript for type safety and an improved development experience
+- Secure session-based authentication with HTTP-only cookies
+- Refresh tokens for maintaining user sessions and access tokens for authorization
+- Full CRUD (Create, Read, Update, Delete) operations for managing user data
+- Support for both guest and authenticated user sessions
-- Basic middleware setup (cookie parser, CORS, logging)
+- Middleware setup for cookie parsing, CORS, and request logging
-- Environment variable configuration with `dotenv`
+- Environment variable management with `dotenv`
-- Error handling
+- Robust error handling
-- Development and production scripts
+- Development and production-ready scripts

 ## Project Structure
 ```